Firelack/FreeInventory/README.md

 This is a **Client-Side** mod.
 You can use it on any server (Vanilla, Paper, Spigot, etc.) without needing the server to install it.

+>Note : This mod also prevent portals trap, because you are able to break blocs while standing in portals.

 ## 🚀 Features

 * ✅ **Keep Inventory Open:** Open and manage your inventory inside Nether portals and other similar portals (with compatible mods).